Mouneshgouda/Python/Lab_files/set2prblemstatement.md

 #### Attributes:
 - `accounts` (dictionary): A dictionary to store all bank accounts, with the `account_number` as the key and `BankAccount` objects as values.
 #### Constructor (`__init__`):
-- Initializes an empty dictionary `accounts` to store the bank accounts.
+- Initializes an empty dictionary `accounts` to store the bank accounts.self.accounts={}

 #### Methods:
 - `add_account(account)`: Adds a new account to the bank.
-Returns a message confirming that the account has been added.
+Returns a message confirming that the account has been added.self,acounts,[],account.accountnumber,=acount
+- return account.account_number
 - `get_account(account_number)`: Retrieves the account details for a given `account_number`.
 If the account exists, returns its details; otherwise, returns an "Account not found" message.
+- return self.accounts.get(account_number, "Account not found.")
 - `info()`: Returns the total number of accounts currently in the bank.
+- return f"Number of Accounts: {len(self.accounts)}"

 # School Management System